 Symptoms of bile deficiency or bile flow problems

 - Low or high cholesterol in blood.
-Bile is a primary route for cholesterol removal.
+Bile removes cholesterol.
+When deficient expect increase in cholesterol numbers.

-- Vitamin deficiency especially vitamin D. Vitamin D is fat soluble, and without bile you cannot absorb it.
-Suspect long term bile insufficiency if you have osteoporosis.
+- Vitamin deficiency especially vitamin D. Vitamin D is fat soluble, and without bile, which breaks down fat, you cannot absorb this vitamin.
+Suspect long term insufficiency if you have osteoporosis.

 - Presence of gallstones.
 They are nothing else, but the end result of super-concentrated bile, which never made it to the intestines.

-- Skin or vaginal itching: bile that does not make it to the gallbladder will irritate skin
+- Skin or vaginal itching: bile that did not descend to the gallbladder will irritate skin

 - Environmental sensitivities.
-Liver detoxifies chemicals, which end up in the bile.
+Liver detoxifies chemicals.
+These end up in the bile.
 Insufficient bile results in insufficient detoxification and over-sensitivity to the environment.

 - Thick blood and excessive clotting.
 Vitamin E is a natural blood thinner.
 Vitamin E requires bile for absorption.